nickeubank/ds4humans/30_questions/24_passive_internal_errors.md

     return is_scan_abnormal_maybe_cancerous
 ```

-Obviously, of course, this model is worse than useless: it has a 100% False Negative rate (all mammograms that are abnormal are classified as normal), meaning the algorithm will tell *all* patients they are cancer free, including those whose mammograms show indications of cancer.
+Obviously, this model is worse than useless: it has a 100% False Negative rate (all mammograms that are abnormal are classified as normal), meaning the algorithm will tell *all* patients they are cancer-free, including those whose mammograms show indications of cancer.

 Moreover, most data scientists wouldn't even consider 90/10 data to be particularly imbalanced.
 In any given year in the United States, only about 3% of single-family residential mortgages are in a state of delinquency[^delinquency], and fraudulent credit card purchases [make up less than one-tenth of 1% of all credit card transactions](https://www.federalreserve.gov/newsevents/pressreleases/other20181016a.htm).
 That means a "model" that reports all mortgages are in good standing or that all credit card transactions are valid will immediately have accuracy scores of 97% and $>$ 99.9%, respectively.